-Burn Notice addressed this in the pilot episode, since the entire series is premised on Awesome yet Practical.
+Burn Notice addressed this in the pilot episode.
 Michael points out that you need to be careful not to break your own hand in a fight, so he starts a fight in a bathroom because it has plenty of hard surfaces that he can slam his opponents into without hitting them.

 At the beginning of one Firefly episode ("The Train Job"), Mal punches a man out.
 Later, Simon offers to stitch up his knuckles.